โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Beluga Airport (BVU), also identified by its ICAO code PABG and FAA LID BLG, is a private-use aviation facility located in Beluga, within the Kenai Peninsula Borough of Alaska.
 Owned and operated by ConocoPhillips, the airport serves as a critical operational hub for the energy industry, primarily facilitating the transport of employees, contractors, and essential equipment to oilfields across Alaska's North Slope.
-The facility features two well-maintained gravel runways: the primary runway 01/19, which measures 5,002 feet in length, and a shorter secondary runway 09/27 at 2,505 feet.
+This airport sits at 87 feet elevation and operates two well-maintained gravel runways: the primary runway 01/19, which measures 5,002 by 100 feet with medium-intensity runway lights, and a shorter secondary runway 09/27 at 2,505 by 60 feet (not maintained during winter months).
 Additionally, the airport includes a dedicated helipad to support rotary-wing operations within the Cook Inlet region.
 The terminal facilities at Beluga Airport are specialized and reflect its role as a private industrial gateway rather than a conventional public transportation center.
 There is no public terminal building in the traditional sense; instead, all passenger check-in, security screening, and logistical processing for ConocoPhillips Alaska flights are typically conducted at a dedicated facility within Ted Stevens Anchorage International Airport (ANC).
 Once on-site at Beluga, the infrastructure is focused on operational efficiency, with basic pilot services and a streamlined area for passenger transit.
 Access to the airport is strictly restricted, and all visitors must have prior permission from the owner and present valid government-issued identification before boarding or entering the facility.
 Ground transportation at BVU is primarily managed through internal industrial arrangements and is focused on moving personnel between the airstrip and various camp locations or work sites.
 Upon arrival, passengers are typically met by company-operated buses or shuttles, as walking between the camps and the airfield is strictly prohibited for safety reasons.
 There are no public taxi, ride-hailing, or car rental services available at the airport.
 Travelers should be aware that runway maintenance is not provided during the winter months, and pilots must coordinate closely with the ConocoPhillips aviation department for the latest operational updates.
 Its highly controlled environment and strategic industrial importance make Beluga Airport a unique and essential link in Alaskaโ€™s energy infrastructure.

 ๐Ÿ”„ Connection Tips